-GS1 New Zealand recommends the services of companies that have completed the GS1 Accreditation Programme.
+GS1 New Zealand recommends the services of print and packaging companies that have completed the GS1 Accreditation Programme.
 Companies that are members are not automatically accredited.
 You are encouraged to ask your suppliers about their GS1 membership status and their knowledge of current GS1 specifications, which may change from time to time.